Kelvin-Ng/startuptime-client/README.md

 ### Other distributions

-You can use it before installation but there will not be i18n.
+You can use it before installation without i18n support.

 To install, use this command: